Cameras That Work with Amazon Alexa

 Chk-In Cam – Smart Home Skills

 Finally, Chk-In Cam’s Smart Home Skill lets you turn your ConeC Cam on or off.
 Chk-In Cam also has a skill for ‘screened’ Alexa devices, but it fell on the “Not Recommended” list as it doesn’t have a single review.
 Unfortunately, the same is true with this Skill.
-Do I recommend this Skill?
-No. But it is the only Skill on our second chart that is not recommended.
+We don’t recommend this Skill.